 Our foundation is dedicated to fiscal responsibility, accountability, and transparency.

-The majority of our funding goes to the Fisher Center at The Rockefeller University under the direction of Nobel Laureate Dr. Paul Greengard.
-We also support a program at NYU Langone Medical Center researching how to optimally care for a person with Alzheimer’s and support other researchers around the globe that are working towards finding a cure.
+The majority of our funding goes to the Fisher Center Lab at The Rockefeller University under the interim leadership of Dr. Marc Flojolet.
+We also support other researchers around the globe that are working towards finding a cure.